Josep Tarradellas Barcelona–El Prat Airport: Terminal 2

 Terminal 2 is divided into three linked sections, known as Terminal 2A, 2B and 2C.
 Terminal 2B is the oldest part of the complex still in use, dating back to 1968.
-Terminals 2A and 2C were added in order to expand the airport capacity before the arrival of the 1992 Summer Olympics held in the city.
+Terminals 2A and 2C were added to expand the airport capacity before the arrival of the 1992 Summer Olympics held in the city.
 This expansion was also designed by Ricardo Bofill.

-This terminal is mostly occupied by low-cost airlines, although there are some full-service airlines which also use this terminal.
+This terminal is mostly occupied by low-cost airlines, although there are some full-service airlines that also use this terminal.

 Following the opening of Terminal 1 in 2009, Terminal 2 became almost empty until the airport authorities lowered landing fees to attract low-cost and regional carriers to fill the terminal.
-Whilst this has helped, the complex is nowhere near full capacity and Terminal 2A is currently unused for departures.
-Terminal 2C is used only by EasyJet and EasyJet Switzerland flights, with flights to the UK using module M0, whilst flights to the rest of Europe use module M1.
-Terminal 2B is mostly used by Ryanair and others, like Transavia.
-And T2A is adapted for large airplanes, such as B777.
-The terminal is also split into Modules, where flights to Schengen destinations use Module U and flights to non Schengen destinations use Modules W and Y.
+While this has helped, the complex is nowhere near full capacity and Terminal 2A is currently unused for departures.
+Terminal 2C is used only by easyJet and easyJet Switzerland flights, with flights to the UK and other non-Schengen destinations using gates M, whilst flights to destinations in the Schengen area use gates R. Terminal 2B is mostly used by Ryanair and others, like Transavia.
+T2A is adapted for large airplanes, such as the Boeing 777.
+The terminal is also split into gate areas, where flights to Schengen destinations use gates U and flights to non-Schengen destinations use gates W and Y.